 For the assessment, 15 fleets were defined based on spatial disaggregation of these fisheries (Table 1).
-This differs somewhat to the simplification made in the previous assessment which aggregated the longline fleets as one homogeneous fishery group in each region except for SW.
-However, preliminary investigations suggested that there are somewhat differences in the size compositions of samples taken by the longline fleets (e.g. the JPLL fishery tend to catch more large fish) which potentially indicate differential selectivity patterns amongst the fisheries.
-Therefore, the current assessment maintained the disaggregation of the fleet structure for the longline fisheries.
+Earlier assessments which aggregated the longline fleets as one homogeneous fishery group in each region except for SW (Fu 2017).
+However, there are somewhat differences in the size compositions of samples taken by different longline fleets (e.g. the JPLL fishery tend to catch more large fish) which potentially indicate differential selectivity patterns amongst the fisheries.
+Therefore, the current assessment maintained the disaggregation of the fleet structure for the longline fisheries as in the 2020 assessment,